 There are currently loan notes issued by the Issuer to the Sole Shareholder pursuant to a loan note instrument dated 27 September 2019 with the effective date of 30 September 2019, as amended and restated on 31 December 2019 pursuant to an amendment notice dated 31 December 2019.
 These loan notes are subordinated to third-party debt (such as the Notes) pursuant to the terms of the loan note instrument.
-The book value of the loan notes from a shareholder as at 31 December 2019 was CZK 21,744 million.
-The accrued interest payable on the loan notes issued by the Issuer to its shareholder amounted to CZK 271 million.
+The book value of the loan notes from a shareholder was CZK 14,044 million as at 30 June 2021 and CZK 21,744 million as at 31 December 2020.
+The finance costs on the loan notes issued by the Issuer to the Sole Shareholder amounted to CZK 1,068 million for the year ended 31 December 2020.